1 Introduction to Metawidget

 You slot Metawidget alongside your standard UI components, often combining several Metawidgets on the same screen.
 We'll see how this works later.

-1.1.4 Ordering The Fields
+1.1.4 Ordering The Properties

 To correct this, Metawidget needs to gather additional information.
-There are several ways to do this (ie. you don't have to use annotations), but the simplest for now is to use the built-in Metawidget annotation @UiComesAfter.
+There are several ways to do this (i.e. you don't have to use annotations), but the simplest for now is to use the built-in Metawidget annotation @UiComesAfter.

 Annotate the Person class as shown below (lines to add are highlighted):